 Fires and estates are companions.
 Not surprising given the combination of people who smoke and don’t always bother to put out their cigarettes, and forests with semi deciduous trees that regularly carpet the floor with their leaves every summer.
 We used to take a lot of preventive steps including clearing fire boundaries where we would clear a wide swathe of ground of all undergrowth and leaves and keep it swept clean so that even if a fire started it could be contained.
 We had also constructed water tanks and dammed streams to create small reservoirs, which would be useful if we needed water in a hurry to put out a fire.
 These reservoirs were also very useful as watering holes for wildlife in the summer and a source of endless delight for my dear friend, Berty and me to watch the animals as they came down to drink.

 This is the kind of leadership challenge that the plantation career faced you with.
 Not every day but certainly more than once in your career.
 And you had only one chance.
-I realized that the only way left for us was to actually go across the face of the main fire and down a very steep hillside which would take us down to the Parambikulam Lake.
-I called out the directions to the people and said to them, “Go ahead, I will follow you.”
+I realized that the only way left for us was to go across the face of the main fire and down a very steep hillside which would take us down to the Parambikulam Lake.
+Then to run along the lake bank until we could find a track to take us back up the hill to the main Sheikalmudi road.
+All this had to be done in darkness without any torches.
+The fire added its light and that helped.
+I called out the directions to the people and told them, “Go ahead, I will follow you.”
 The reason for this was because the danger was behind us and so I wanted to be the last in the line.
 But the people of the estates form bonds that are hard to describe.
 The formal relationship is that of manager and subordinate with all its usual ways.
 The fact that we all lived together and shared in each other’s joys and sadness led to bonds that may not be visible in normal times, but which in time of crisis came to the fore.

-The result of this was that the workers refused to obey me.
+The workers refused to obey me.
 They told me to go first.
 I refused.
 And we had a stalemate in the middle of the fire.
 Eventually one of them said to me, “Dorai, if something happens to you while we all get away, how will we face Madam?”
 To this I replied, “If the father gets away and leaves the children to die, what do you have to say about such a father?”
 That clinched the argument and we started out the way I had ordered in the first place with one small change.
-Two of the biggest guys flanked me as body guards while the others ran ahead.
-A knowledge of the culture, tradition and the local language all play a very strong role in leadership situations.
-As also does symbolism in a culture that is based on a very strong mythological foundation.
+Two of the biggest guys flanked me as bodyguards while the others ran ahead.
+A knowledge of the culture, tradition and the local language all play a strong role in leadership situations.
+As also does symbolism in a culture that is based on a strong mythological foundation.
 I loved those people and they loved me.
 We fought when we had to, but the bond of love based on respect only became stronger.